tillmzw/cos/content/posts/29-The-Dinner.md

 He offers an escape from Barovia if they deliver information about van Richten.
 But the offer is only valid for one of the adventurers.
 It seems to be  a ploy to turn the adventurers against each other.

-## The Skul
+## The Skull

 After the dinner the party is once more free to explore the castle.
 Strahd explained to them that the locked doors are for their own safety.

 The party uses Benjamin to get to the skull of the dragon {{% mdref argynvost "Argynvost" %}}.
 Its hidden in the cellar of the castle in a room full of bones.
 They start planning a heist to get it out of the castle involving Yaroslavs almost supernatural abilities and Thaddeus' potions.

 They also make Benjamin drink holy water to end his suffering.
-It doesn't kill him however.
+It doesn't succeed in killing him however.